 Have you noticed how people talk about nearly every situation as if we’re constantly in a state of impending doom?
 Or like everyday issues are a really big deal?
 Speaking in extremes has become so common, that we probably don’t realize we’re doing it.
 But words matter, and keeping ourselves in a constant state of stress and worry is not helping people’s sense of mental wellbeing.

-This extreme negativity can make us feel like we’re at the mercy of unrelenting forces beyond our control and that’s bad news for our sense of agency—a psychological term that means we know that we have control over our own lives.
+This extreme negativity can interrupt our ability to build self-respect, and it can make us feel like we’re at the mercy of unrelenting forces beyond our control and that’s bad news for our sense of agency—a psychological term that means we know that we have control over our own lives.
 In fact, researchers have shown that when people’s mental health is suffering due to stress, they can either decrease the stress, or they can increase their sense of agency and get similar benefits.
 So, if we want better mental wellbeing, it would be a good idea to step away from language that makes it seem like we have less control over our lives and recognize our own power to make choices that help us handle whatever comes our way.

 The first step to changing the way we’re seeing and talking about events is to recognize when we’re being overly negative.
 So let’s take a quick browse through Cognitive Distortions—this is another psychological term and it refers to common ways that people view events in their lives that make those events seem worse than they really are.
 You may find that you sometimes view events through a filter of cognitive distortions, or maybe you know someone who does.
 Either way, it’s easier to create wellbeing when we have an idea of what’s throwing us off balance, so let’s get to know Cognitive Distortions.

 Cognitive Distortions that may be affecting your mental wellness